This is how the Harrow Dominion looked when it opened in 1936

 I should add here that Bromige’s other cinema in Rayners Lane was Grade II* listed way back in 1986, but the Dominion had muddled along unrecognised and unlisted- simply because of the lack of understanding of the building due to the cladding and other internal insertions which hid so much of the original structure.
 The Council argued that there was not enough left of the original fabric of the building to warrant listing.
 The CTA arranged a site visit with the Council and with the help of the then-occupants, spent several hours on-site with very well-researched and documented evidence, were able to demonstrate that not only was there enough of the building left to consider listing, it was practically intact!
 The Council duly responded and locally listed the building.

 We continued to fight for retention of the complete building.
 On behalf of the CTA, I myself had a one-to-one meeting with the Council leader, Graham Henson, who shared with me several happy memories of going to the Dominion himself as a youngster.
-It was clear that he appreciated the building, but with the pressure of central government quotas demanding new homes to be built, he found himself unable to square the circle of keeping the complete building – but was enthusiastic about the restoration of the facade being a condition of redevelopment.
+It was clear that he appreciated the building, but was facing the pressure of central government quotas demanding new homes to be built.
+He was, however, supportive and enthusiastic about the restoration of the facade being a condition of redevelopment.
 He could see what an impressive presence this would be on the High Street and was genuinely looking forward to the restoration as much as we were.